synchronocy/How-to-Setup-Fastdl/README.md

 end
 ```

-- Unforunately I haven't tested the exact speed of WorkshopDL but I definitely know that it's much slower than FastDL.
+- Unfortunately, I haven't tested the exact speed of WorkshopDL but I definitely know that it's much slower than FastDL.
 I suspect it's under the same threshold as ServerDL(20kbps).

 #### FastDL

-- FastDL utilizes the HTTP protocol to push content to the clients externally using your own service(webhost), hence by using your own service there are no restrictions placed upon the client's transfer(download) rates instead of the 20kbps and if there are any restrictions it would be on your service - an average user would NOT exceed this restriction.
+- FastDL utilizes the HTTP protocol to push content to the clients externally using your own service(web host), hence by using your own service there are no restrictions placed upon the client's transfer(download) rates instead of the 20kbps and if there are any restrictions it would be on your service - an average user would NOT exceed this restriction.

 - FastDL can also support compressed files in the format bz2(Bzip2).
-Garry's mod just also happens to be able to open, read and decompile bzip2 files, BZ2(bzip2) files are compressed using either 7zip or another program - Eitherway bz2 utilizes the Burrows–Wheeler algorithm which significantly reduces file sizes; for comparison, A map file (32 MegaBytes) has to be downloaded upon joining, simply put increasing loading times due to the download of the map.
-We take the same map file but compress it using bzip2, it almost halves the size of the map (16 MegaBytes) effectively 'halfing' loading times and quota you'll use pushing content.
+Garry's mod just also happens to be able to open, read and decompile bzip2 files, BZ2(bzip2) files are compressed using either 7zip or another program - Eitherway bz2 utilizes the Burrows-Wheeler algorithm which significantly reduces file sizes; for comparison, A map file (32 MegaBytes) has to be downloaded upon joining, simply put increasing loading times due to the download of the map.
+We take the same map file but compress it using bzip2, it almost halves the size of the map (16 MegaBytes) effectively 'halving' loading times and quota you'll use pushing content.

-- Knowing this information about compression, quota usage and other parent 'content-pushers' we can take that information and also advise ourselves on the possiblities that you could run into.
+- Knowing this information about compression, quota usage, and other parent 'content-pushers' we can take that information and also advise ourselves on the possibilities that you could run into.

-  - Bandwidth ( quota ) costs may incur if you have a very popular server hence serving content to hundreds of users ( typical web server hosts allow around 500gb/1tb of quota before you start paying per gb of usage )
+  - Bandwidth ( quota ) costs may incur if you have a very popular server hence serving content to hundreds of users ( typical web server hosts allow around 500gb/1tb of quota before you start paying per GB of usage )

-  - Stealing FastDL Content - it's something that you WILL need to counter otherwise other people can use your fastdl server at **YOUR** expense, if you have access to your webserver's SSH terminal you can check your webserver package's logs(nginx,apache, lighttpd, etc), You'll see the referring header or user-agent i've forgotten which is inside the log file, the format should go something along these lines `[HH:MM:SS:] some.other.ip.address, Valve/Steam HTTP Client 1.0 (4000), hl2://your.server.ip.address` you can deny anyone with a mismatching referer/useragent header which effectively kills almost everyone attempting to use your fastdl server.
+  - Stealing FastDL Content - it's something that you WILL need to counter otherwise other people can use your fastdl server at **YOUR** expense, if you have access to your webserver's SSH terminal you can check your webserver package's logs(nginx, apache, Lighttpd, etc), You'll see the referring header or user-agent I've forgotten which is inside the log file, the format should go something along these lines `[HH:MM:SS:] some.other.ip.address, Valve/Steam HTTP Client 1.0 (4000), hl2://your.server.ip.address` you can deny anyone with a mismatching referer/user-agent header which effectively kills almost everyone attempting to use your fastdl server.